biostar-dev/g-sdk/docs/_tutorials/csharp/quick.md

     var devID = connectSvc.Connect(DEVICE_ADDR, DEVICE_PORT);
     ```

-3. Get the devices, which are managed by the gateway
+3. Get the devices, which are managed by the gateway.

     ```csharp
     var devList = connectSvc.GetDeviceList();
     ```

-4. Disconnect the device
+4. Disconnect the device.

     ```csharp
     connectSvc.Disconnect(devID);